Private sector activity fell to 14-month low in January: Industry survey

 An index value of more than 50 indicates an expansion in economic activity as compared to the previous month.
 The value has remained above the 50-mark for three-and-a-half years, the longest continuous growth streak since mid-2013, Reuters reported.

-“Indian private sector companies started 2025 with a slowdown in growth,” said United States-based financial analytics firm S&P Global.
+“Indian private sector companies started 2025 with a slowdown in growth,” said S&P Global.
 “With the rise in new business intakes receding, aggregate output increased at the weakest pace since November 2023.”

 The firm surveys about 400 companies each in the manufacturing and services sectors.